Skip to main content

 Egypt Natural Gas Production & Consumption

-Gas production has been decreasing very rapidly since its peak in 2021 at 71 bcm (-14%/year), reaching 45 bcm in 2024.
-This decline is due to a reduction at the main natural gas field - Zohr.
-Gas production grew rapidly following the commissioning of the Zohr field in 2017 (+7%/year over 2017-2021).
-Egypt is the second largest gas producer in Africa after Algeria, close to Nigeria.
+After peaking at 71 bcm in 2021, gas production has declined by 15%/year to 38 bcm in 2025, as output at the country's main natural gas field fell.
+Egypt is the third largest gas producer in Africa after Algeria and Nigeria.
+Previously, gas output rose by 11%/year, following the start of the Zohr field in 2017.
 The Mediterranean Sea represents the largest share of gas production with 62%, followed by the Nile Delta with 19% and the western desert with 18%.

 Source: Egypt energy report